2. What is GraphQL?

 Our app needs to fetch data for a particular page.

 To get that data, it sends a to our .
-The app shapes the operation as a string that defines the selection set of it needs.
+The app shapes the operation as a string that defines the of it needs.
 Then, it sends that operation to the server in an HTTP POST or GET request.

 Hand-drawn illustration depicting client-land with a browser sending a query to server-land across a network